MAX-POLKOVNIK/DroidInjector/README.md

     Toast.MakeText(this, "Click", ToastLength.Short).Show();
 }
 ```

-## Compile time injection

-It is better way to increase view injection.

-### Install

-Find package on Nuget or

-`PM> Install-Package Polkovnik.DroidInjector.Fody -Version 0.1.3 `

-Make sure you install Polkovnik.DroidInjector.**Fody** package.
-This package required for compile time injection.
-Project must contains `FodyWeavers.xml` file.

-If you already using Fody plugins make sure `FodyWeavers.xml` contains all weavers.

-### Usage

-Almost same as above but there is some difference:

-1. To start injection call `Injector.InjectViews()`, `Injector.InjectMenuItems()`, `Injector.BindViewEvents()` instead of `this.InjectViews()`, `this.InjectMenuItems()`, `this.BindViewEvents()`

-    These methods will be replaced with generated methods for injecting in every type contains Polkovnik.DroidInjector attributes.

-2. In `ViewEvent` attribute you should declare type of view.
-It is required for searching events at compile time.
-    ```csharp
-    [ViewEvent(Resource.Id.myEditText, typeof(EditText), nameof(EditText.TextChanged))]
-    ```

-3. `ViewClickEvent` attribute not supported in compile time yet.
-I'll add it soon.

 ## Future
 At this moment you can't use DroidInjector in Android library project.
 Only in Android app project.